Ensure you choose the best plasterboard fixings to support shelves, big screen TV’s and radiators to avoid unwanted accidents

 Reasons to avoid

 If you’ve got something really heavy to hang on plasterboard – or hardboard, plywood, MDF – then this extra large hollow anchor fixing is a great choice.
-The manufacturer claims loads of up to 270 kg, but we don’t have anything that heavy to test it.
-But it can easily take on any heavy items such as a radiator or large TV.
+The manufacturer claims a load capacity of up to 270 kg, but we don’t have anything that heavy to test it with.
+But it can easily accommodate heavy items, such as a radiator or a large TV.

-However, these are the most expensive plasterboard fixings in this guide and while not difficult to install they do take a little longer to get to grips with.
-It takes a bit of wiggling to get into place on small cavities and in some cases its far more than you'll need.
+However, these are the most expensive plasterboard fixings in this guide, and while not difficult to install, they do take a little longer to get used to.
+It takes a bit of wiggling to get into place in small cavities, and in some cases, it's far more than you'll need.

-To install you need to drill a 25mm hole to get started before threading a cord through two small holes in the fixing.
-This helps keep the fixing from disappearing down a cavity and two small teeth embed themselves into the back of the board to stop it moving.
+To install, drill a 25mm hole to get started, then thread a cord through two small holes in the fixing.
+This helps keep the fixing from sinking into a cavity, and two small teeth are embedded in the back of the board to prevent movement.
 Then a large screw and 25mm plug bring everything together before adding two more small screws to hold the plug in place.
 Now you’re ready to go.

 3. fiXte heavy duty metal plasterboard cavity wall fixings